 - Faculty Credentials are missing or questionable

-Faculty recruitment and information regarding what kind of credentials they have are missing.
-If it is an online
+recruitment and information regarding what kind of credentials they have are missing.
+If it is an online university, it is

-university, it is unlikely many faculty will be full time.
-Therefore one would look to see what criteria the institution holds
+unlikely many faculty will be full time.
+Therefore one would look to see what criteria the institution holds out for faculty

-out for faculty to join it.
+to join it.
 Legitimate institutions will list or reference where that may be found.
-The industry refers to
+The industry refers to part-time faculty

-traditional icon.
+icon.
 Faculty, in legitimate universities actually teach.
-They may be mentors as well but they are not just
+They may be mentors as well but they are not just “evaluators”,

-descriptions.
 The exception is at the doctoral level where a “committee” guides the doctoral candidate.
-Their
+Their credentials are

-credentials are the determining factor in judging the value of the program for they are examples of what the university requires
+the determining factor in judging the value of the program for they are examples of what the university requires of all its

 mill can be accredited or unaccredited.
 In America, there are many who erroneously suggest that a USA unaccredited school